 Their own books, lifted and scattered by the tornado, hit the Karls as they covered themselves with a comforter.
 All the glass windows of their townhouse shattered and an entire brick wall ripped off.

 The tornado destroyed most of their home and both cars.

 “The whole experience only lasted about 10 seconds.
 I just started running house to house trying to get help to people,” says Justin.
 “It was chaos with children crying, dogs out, big trees down.
 Our whole neighborhood was gone.
 It was hard to think that I couldn’t see any standing trees for miles.”

 Ministry in Chaos

-The Karls are staff members of Campus Crusade for Christ, serving students at the University of Alabama.
+The Karls are staff members of Cru, serving students at the University of Alabama.

 “After that first day after the tornado, 30 or so students helped pulling things out of our house,” says Justin.
 The leadership of the Student Government Association organized the student body, cooking 40,000 meals for people.